ptiz/ifacegen/README.md

 # ifacegen

+##What is it for
+You need this tool, if you like me have to connect few RESTful services in every app and completely fed up with endless manual json dictionaries handling.
+Forget about error prone string literals comparing, you will have native classes and methods for remote services like if they were your local objects.

-## What it is
+## What is it
 ifacegen is a code generator, it simplifies using of existing REST+JSON APIs from Objective-C code. ifacegen makes native wrappers for remote service calls and JSON dictionaries.
 Simple IDL used for description of existing protocol.
 This is a fork from initial repo, that you can find at https://bitbucket.org/ifreefree/ifacegen

-## What it is not
+## What is it not
-ifacegen is not a general purpose serialization tool.
-It's only compiles IDL given and generates special Objective-C classes accordingly.
+ifacegen is neither a general purpose serialization nor advanced networking tool.
+It only compiles IDL given and generates special Objective-C classes accordingly.

 ##Requirements
 iOS+ARC, Python 2.7